elcobvg/svelte-bulma-components/README.md

 ## Made with Svelte
 It's made with [Svelte](https://svelte.technology/), which means you don't need any JS framework.
 Just use the file in the `dist` directory in any Javascript project.

+### See also

+- https://github.com/elcobvg/svelte-bulma-forms Bulma form components for Svelte

 ### Reference